J2583/AtmosphereAutopilot/README.md

 ## How to build:
 You need to build two dlls: AtmosphereAutopilot.UI.dll and AtmosphereAutopilot.dll.
 Both can be built from MS Visual studio on Windows using AtmosphereAutopilot.sln.

-On Linux you need to run build.sh from root directory, wich requires the following packages:
+On Linux you need to run build.sh from root directory, which requires the following packages:
 * monodevelop (look for msbuild binary availability)
 * zip

 Results will be in AtmosphereAutopilot/bin/Release folder.

 # General description
 Atmosphere autopilot is a modular atmospheric flight control system library.
-It's meant to be a foundation for multiple high-level programs - "Autopilots", wich will aid KSP player in one way or another, implying atmospheric flight.
+It's meant to be a foundation for multiple high-level programs - "Autopilots", which will aid KSP player in one way or another, implying atmospheric flight.
 Autopilots are mutually exclusive - only one or none at all may be active at the active vessel at one given moment.
 They are provided by the library with means of automatic reflection-based serialization\deserialization and ugly, but lazy and customizable GUI interaction.

 Autopilots are modular entities.
 They can use basic, provided by main library components (like controllers and models), or they can define their own components and share them with other Autopilots.
 Those components will be called "Autopilot modules", or simply - "Modules".
-Every sealed child of AutopilotModule wich is not a StateController is treated by the library like a Module.
+Every sealed child of AutopilotModule which is not a StateController is treated by the library like a Module.
 Sealed StateController children are treated as Autopilots.

 Stock and FAR aerodynamics are supported.

 # GUI concept
 AA icon is placed in Application Launcher toolbar during flight.
-It's contents will visualize a list of all Autopilots and Modules, created for active vessel.
+Its contents will visualize a list of all Autopilots and Modules, created for active vessel.
 For every vessel "Autopilot Module Manager" will be created regardless.
-Turning on a "MASTER SWITCH" on it's window will create required context of Autopilots and Modules for this vessel.
+Turning on a "MASTER SWITCH" on its window will create required context of Autopilots and Modules for this vessel.
 Under the master switch all Autopilots will be listed, for the user to choose one of them as an active one.
 Hotkey for Master switch is letter P, autoPilot.
-Can be changed in Global_settings.cfg file, Autopilot_module_manager section.
+Can be changed in Global_settings.cfg file, Autopilot_module_manager section, or from the hotkey manager.

 Craft settings window contains shotrcuts to most used moderation and tuning parameters of the craft, as well as provides basic preset functionality.
 Presets are saved in "Global_settings.cfg"/settings_wnd/profiles section.

-Each Autopilot and Module has it's own GUI window.
-All of them (even inactive ones) are accessible from AA button in Application Launcher, some of them are accessible from Autopilot window hierarchy (that's up to Autopilot developer to decide, what particular Modules should be accessible from it's GUI).
+Each Autopilot and Module has its own GUI window.
+All of them (even inactive ones) are accessible from AA button in Application Launcher, some of them are accessible from Autopilot window hierarchy (that's up to Autopilot developer to decide, what particular Modules should be accessible from its GUI).
 Window positions are serialized (preserved between flights and game sessions) in "Global_settings.cfg" file.

 # Neo-GUI
-Alternative, more condensed but less powerfull way of representing AppLauncher window can be turned on by setting AtmosphereAutopilot/use_neo_gui to _true_ in Global_settings.txt config file.
+Alternative, more condensed but less powerful way of representing AppLauncher window can be turned on by setting AtmosphereAutopilot/use_neo_gui to _true_ in Global_settings.txt config file.
 It is read every scene change, so the shift can be made without shutting KSP down.
 While it's active, "Autopilot Module Manager" is still accessible using hotkeys.
 Standard GUI has logical priority over Neo-GUI.

+# Compact GUI
+The small _c_ button in the upper-left of the "Autopilot Module Manager" window will toggle a compact mode for that window, providing all of the commonly-needed actions in a single window.
+Additional settings for this mode can be found in Global_settings.cfg

+Top row:
+* "MS" - Master Switch - Right-click to toggle the "Craft Settings" window.
+* "CF" - Cruise Flight mode - Right-click to toggle its controller window.
+Left-click will also toggle it, since it's essential to the usage of that mode.
+* "AoA" - Angle-of-Attack Hold mode - Right-click to toggle its controller window.
+* "FBW" - Standard Fly-By-Wire mode - Right-click to toggle its controller window.
+* "CT" - Coordinated Turn - Right-click to toggle the "Flight Model" window.
+Alt+right-click to toggle sideslip moderation.
+* "Lvl" - Snap Wings to Level - Right-click to toggle between a larger snap angle.

+Second row:
+* "AoA" - Target angle for the AoA-hold mode.
+Right-click on the label to set it to 0.
+Left-click to cycle between presets (0/1/2.5/5/15/40 degrees), alt+left-click to cycle in reverse.
+* "Lims" - Limits for pitch/roll rate and angle-of-attack.
+Right-click to toggle all limits, or right-click on an individual limit label to only toggle that one.

+Use the scroll wheel while hovering over a text field to change its value.
+Hold right-control or right-alt to use smaller or larger increments.

 # Hotkeys
 "Hotkey manager" window is placed into Application Launcher window list.
-It's contents are registered hotkeys, wich can be changed during runtime.
+Its contents are registered hotkeys, which can be changed during runtime.

 There are two main hotkeys:
 * "Master switch" - toggles Master Switch.
 * Shift + "Master switch" - toggles GUI of "Autopilot Module Manager".

 Others are very module-specific and will not be described here.

 # Craft implications and limitations
 "Control from here" part is facing prograde, with close-to-zero angle of attack bias.
 Planar symmetry is implied (left and right side of the plane are mirrored), as well as good degree of pitch-yaw and pitch-roll control isolation.
 Axial engine symmetry is strongly recommended.
-No wind mods are supported, as well as any mods, wich are changing control surface, rcs and engine gimbaling behaviour.
+No wind mods are supported, as well as any mods, which are changing control surface, rcs and engine gimbaling behaviour.

 **WARNING: DO NOT USE AEROBRAKES AS CONTROL SURFACES, USE THEM ONLY AS BRAKES!**